usgs/shakemap-scenarios/README.md

                         want to run all ruptures in the file.
 ```
 A few things to note:
-* The `-f` argument is the only required one, but since the python `argparse`
+* The `-f` argument is the only required one, but the python `argparse` lists
-  package is terrible, it is listed as optional.
+  it as optional.
 * This is where directivity is selected if needed.
 * The resulting input directories will use the current time/date as the
   time/date for the scenario by default.
 This can be edited in the resulting